Nuzza/OneTab-Reborn/README.md

 OneTab Reborn is a remake of the original OneTab extension to have a more modern appearance.

 ## Compatibility
-- OneTab Reborn is compatible with OneTab URLs so you can easily move your existing URLs to OneTab Reborn through the Import/Export page.
+- OneTab Reborn is compatible with OneTab URLs, so you can easily move your existing URLs to OneTab Reborn through the Import/Export page.

-- OnTab Reborn is not compatible with the existing OneTab extension as it uses the same key for the sharing feature to work.
-Please uninstall any OneTab intances before attempting to install OneTab Reborn.
+- OnTab Reborn is not compatible with the existing OneTab extension, as it uses the same key for the sharing feature to work.
+Please uninstall any OneTab instances before attempting to install OneTab Reborn.

 ## How to install OneTab Reborn
 1. Head to the Releases page [here](https://github.com/Nuzza/OneTab-Reborn/releases) and download the latest version available.

-2. Once downloaded extract `OneTab-Reborn-main.zip` to a directory where it most likely won't be moved or accidently deleted.
+2. Once downloaded, extract `OneTab-Reborn-main.zip` to a directory where it most likely won't be moved or accidently deleted.

-3. Open your chromium browser and navigate to your browser's extensions page or by entering the following address: `chrome://extensions/`
+3. Open your Chromium browser and navigate to your browser's extensions page or by entering the following address: `chrome://extensions/`

-4. Enable `Developer mode` if not already enabled then select `Load unpacked` and navigate to the directory where you extracted `OneTab-Reborn-main`.
+4. Enable `Developer mode` if not already enabled, then select `Load unpacked` and navigate to the directory where you extracted `OneTab-Reborn-main`.

 ![1](https://github.com/user-attachments/assets/f1148069-5e76-418c-85bb-0aaeabd608e1)